top of page

 On 5 June, thousands of WI members gathered at the

 Royal Albert Hall in London.
-After passionate speeches
+After passionate speeches and

-support of over 95 per cent of WIs.
+of over 95 per cent of WIs.

 There is a chronic shortage of NHS Dentists and people

-the Government to increase investment in the training and retention of dentists and to review the current inadequate NHS contracts to ensure everyone can access an NHS dentist wherever they live.
+to ensure everyone can access an NHS dentist wherever they live.

 The Labour Party won the General Election in July 2024 with a manifesto pledging to tackle the